Edenne Gross

 Kim Dvorchak, JD

-Kim Dvorchak, JD, joined the NACC team as Executive Director in May of 2017.
+Kim Dvorchak, JD, has led NACC since May of 2017.
 Ms. Dvorchak is responsible for the overall leadership of policy, operations, programs, fundraising, and the strategic development of the organization.
-Ms. Dvorchak has more than 25 years of experience in direct representation, policy advocacy, and nonprofit management to advance the rights of children and youth.
+Ms. Dvorchak has nearly 30 years of experience in direct representation, policy advocacy, and nonprofit management to advance the rights of children and youth.
 Under Ms. Dvorchak’s leadership, the National Association of Counsel for Children vastly expanded its programs and services, tripled its budget and staff, and was selected to receive a major multi-year grant to launch a national right to counsel campaign for children and youth in the child welfare system.

-Ms. Dvorchak has served in Executive Director roles since 2010.
-Previously, Ms. Dvorchak was the Executive Director of the National Juvenile Defender Center, where she lead the launch of the Gault at 50 Campaign to commemorate the US Supreme Court case establishing children’s right to counsel.
+Ms. Dvorchak has served as the leader of three nonprofit organizations since 2010.
+Previously, Ms. Dvorchak was the Executive Director of the National Juvenile Defender Center (now The Gault Center), where she lead the launch of the Gault at 50 Campaign to commemorate the US Supreme Court case establishing children’s right to counsel.
 Prior to this position, Ms. Dvorchak was the founding Executive Director of the Colorado Juvenile Defender Center, an attorney training and policy center which accomplished monumental reforms to ensure children’s right to counsel, reduce the prosecution of youth in adult court, and build a community of lawyers committed to zealous advocacy for children.

 In her legal career, Ms. Dvorchak represented children and youth in delinquency court, criminal court, and on appeal; she has run her own law firm, and served as a public defender in two states.
 A recognized national expert on juvenile law, Ms. Dvorchak has published multiple policy reports and is a frequent lecturer at policy conferences and continuing legal education seminars.
 Ms. Dvorchak continues to serve as an expert witness in juvenile law and policy.